Nicolas-Turck/RPG_game/README.md

 # Python3 : RPG
-## Créer un RPG en Python.
+## Create  RPG in Python.
-Rpg créer en équipe Farid et Nicolas
+Rpg create as a team Farid and Nicolas

-## Présentation
+## Presentation

-Ce rpg est un project de  jeux représentant un rpg aux tour par tour nous l'avons créés avec une classes pour chaque  personnage nous avons aussi crée une classe commune et l'or de la creation d'un objet personnes c'est classe herite de la classe commune.
+This rpg is a game project representing a turn-based rpg we created it with a class for each character we also created a common class and the at the creation of a people object is class inherited from the common class.

-nous avons crée des object game pour les reutiliser lors du combat ansi que des objet pour la narratio et le time sleep clear pour effacer l'ecran comme transition .
+we created game objects to reuse them during combat as well as objects for narration and time sleep clear to clear the screen as a transition.

-## Déroulement
+## progress

-- Le joueur peut choisir le type de personnage qu'il souhaite incarner
+- The player can choose the type of character he wishes to embody
-- Trois classes sont disponibles pour le joueur (guerrier, archer, magicien)
+- Three classes are available for the player (warrior, archer, magician)
-- Le joueur peut nommer son personnage comme il le désire au début du jeu
+- The player can name his character as he wishes at the start of the game
-- Trois classes sont disponibles pour les ennemis (orc, loup, zombie)
+- Three classes are available for enemies (orc, wolf, zombie)
-- Les personnages ont tous au minimum les caractéristiques suivantes (vie, attaque, défense, agilité, nom)
+- The characters all have at least the following characteristics (life, attack, defense, agility, name)
-- Le magicien dispose en plus de mana représentant sa force magique
+- The magician also has mana representing his magic force
-- Un personnage peut en attaquer un autre, la cible perd alors de la vie en proportion de sa valeur de défense et de la valeur d'attaque de l'assaillant
+- A character can attack another, the target then loses life in proportion to its defense value and the attacker's attack value
-- Le magicien peut se soigner.
-Ce sort consomme du mana mais lui redonne de la vie.
-S'il n'a pas assez de mana, il ne peut pas le lancer
+- The magician can heal himself.
+This spell consumes mana but gives it new life.
+If he doesn't have enough mana, he can't cast it
-- Un combat est simulé entre le personnage du joueur et un ennemi de votre choix jusqu'à ce que l'un ou l'autre des personnages soit mort.
+- A fight is simulated between the player character and an enemy of your choice until either character is dead.
-## Critères de qualité
+## Quality criteria
-Spécifications techniques :
+Technical specifications :
-- Langage Python 3
+- Python 3 language
-- Organisation du code en modules et packages
+- Code organization in modules and packages
-- Usage de la programmation orientée objet
+- Use of object oriented programming
-- Respect du principe DRY
+- Respect for the DRY principle
-- Essayer de respecter certains des principes SOLID
+- Try to respect some of the SOLID principles
-- Programme exécutable par le lancement d'un fichier main.py Ressources https://openclassrooms.com/fr/courses/235344-apprenez-a-programmer-en-python/232721-apprehendez-les-classes
+- Program executable by launching a main.py file Resources https://openclassrooms.com/fr/courses/235344-apprenez-a-programmer-en-python/232721-apprehendez-les-classes